“Frequently Asked Questions About Wedding Photography” – FAQ

 Probably one of the the most frequently asked questions is this one.
 And it’s one of the most important you can ask of any wedding photographer.

 Especially important in this day of the “big box” wedding companies sending multiple photographers out on assignment on any given weekend.
 They cannot promise that the photographer you have selected is going to even be a contractor for them days or months down the road.
 That’s something very important for you to ponder.

 When you select Michael Anderson Photography, Michael (that’s me) will be the primary photographer at your wedding and Joannie will be your second photographer.

 When you think about it, wouldn’t you really want to have the owners of an established and highly reputable and wedding and portrait studio as your wedding photographers instead of a part time or “for hire” shooter who has no vested interest in you or your wedding’s success?

 And as both the business owners and the camera operators, you’ll also be assured that you’ll receive the very best that we have to offer.
 Every.
 Single.
 Time.

 “Why should we select you as our wedding photographer?”

 There are a bazillion reasons why you should choose us as your wedding photographers.
 A real biggie was just answered in the last topic above.
-Our fun, but important “Top 20” reasons can be found here.
+But for fun, another very important “Top 20” reasons can be found here.

-I know, 20 is not even close to a bazillion reasons, but since you asked, here are a whole bunch more with a little fun mixed in because fun on your wedding day is extremely important!
+I know, 20 is not even close to a bazillion reasons, but since you asked, here are 49 more with a little more fun mixed in, because fun on your wedding day is extremely important!

 If one or more of them sound a little repetitious, it’s probably pretty important as well.
 So here you go: